Alphabetical Seasonings Organization: 10 Evidence-Based Storage Methods

 3. Reusing Containers for Eco-Friendly Storage

-• Use a small funnel for easy refilling
+• Use micro-funnels for mess-free refilling

 4. Magnetic Spice Solutions for Space Efficiency